calvin-mcd/travaulta/README.md

 The plate file is OEM housing (so original, deskey, klc, pbb housings should all work).
 Be sure to order the plate in 1.2mm thickness regardless of material.

-Furthermore, you will need 17x 10mm M2 screws and M2 nuts to assemble the pcb.
+Furthermore, you will need 17x 10mm M2 screws and M2 nuts to assemble the HHKB and WKL pcbs.
+And 6x 10mm M2 screws and nuts to assemble numbpad.

 ## Disclaimer